Hi friend and Welcome!

 Perhaps the greatest strength of the MXL 770 is it’s versatility.
 It is widely endorsed for rap vocals, female vocals, as well as voice over and instrument recording.
 It’s a jack of all trades piece that has a very natural sound signature overall.
 The low end is extremely warm and pleasant, and gives your voice a nice added emphasis.

-For under $100, this mic performs like that of a much more expensive piece, and definitely is too good for it’s price range.
+At it’s price, this mic performs like that of a much more expensive piece, and definitely is too good for it’s price range.
 For rap vocals?
 Absolutely.
 Versatile?
 Yes indeed.
 Affordable?
 You bet.
 If you’re looking for a solid solution to most of your recording needs, look no further.

 Well that’s about it for today my friend!
 I hope you’ve enjoyed my MXL 770 cardioid condenser microphone review!